Certification-Training/tor-sauce/README.md

 Stopped because transfer is complete
 ```

-Share the link with a friend and tell them to use the Tor Browser to browse the
+Share the link with a friend and tell them to use Tor Browser to browse the
 shared file.

 ![OnionShare](img/onion-share.png)